Aaron Chia

-Early life and background
+Early and personal life

 Chia was born in Batu Berendam, Melaka to Malaysian Chinese parents, Chan Mee Kee and Chia Boon Foo.
 He is the second of three siblings.
 His interest in badminton began at the age of four when he often followed his father to the badminton court.
 Chia represented Melaka when he was just 11 years old.
 At the age of 14, he managed to enter Bukit Jalil Sports School (SSBJ) and started training with the Badminton Association of Malaysia (BAM) when he was in Form 5.